eleblanc-ai/SweetPea/README.md

                    onClick={fetchTestMessage}>Press for test message</button>
 ```

 2. The `fetchTestMessage()` function uses [JavaScript's fetch method](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to make an HTTP request to the server for a test message.
-The function then updates the value of the state variable `testMessage` with the response string.
+Then, the function updates the value of the state variable `testMessage` with the response string.

 ```
 const fetchTestMessage = () => {